Free Settler or Felon

 The Convicts

-The convicts transported on the Hydrabad came from counties in England, Wales and Scotland: Lincoln, Nottingham, Kent, Bucks, London, Sussex, Wiltshire, Durham, Surrey, Southampton, Nottingham, Chester, Suffolk, Lancaster, Devon, Norfolk, Rutland, Essex, Cambridge, Stafford, York, Jersey, Leicester, Gloucester, Huntingdon, Worcester, Salop, Hereford, Warwick, Oxford, Somerset, Cornwall, Bedford, Dorset, Perth, Edinburgh, Glasgow, Ayr, Jedburgh, Aberdeen, Monmouth and Jersey.
+The convicts came from counties in England, Wales and Scotland: Lincoln, Nottingham, Kent, Bucks, London, Sussex, Wiltshire, Durham, Surrey, Southampton, Nottingham, Chester, Suffolk, Lancaster, Devon, Norfolk, Rutland, Essex, Cambridge, Stafford, York, Jersey, Leicester, Gloucester, Huntingdon, Worcester, Salop, Hereford, Warwick, Oxford, Somerset, Cornwall, Bedford, Dorset, Perth, Edinburgh, Glasgow, Ayr, Jedburgh, Aberdeen, Monmouth and Jersey.
 There were also two soldiers who had been court-martialed at Plymouth and Bermuda

 Surgeon James Ormiston McWilliam